danielscholl/iot-resources/README.md

   - intermediate_ca.dnf

-## Creating and upload the Root CA and Intermediate Certificates
+## Create and Upload the Root CA and Intermediate Certificates

 This script initializes a Root and Intermediate CA for use.